NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 • **Safeguarding the Community Philosophy:** While XC is essential for daily life, it also functions as a tool for maintaining social order.
 The Experi-Cities are founded as communities for those who share a specific **founding philosophy**.
 If a resident's actions or public rhetoric significantly undermine or disparage this philosophy, the city reserves the right to **freeze their XC accounts** as a sanction.
 This mechanism is intended to protect the integrity and peace of the community, though critics often argue it functions as a potent method of ideological control.
 > Ref: [Chapter 1.5-Scene 1.5.2](../01_Story/Part1/Part1_Chapter1.4-1.6.md)

+## **2. Prohibition of Physical Cash**

-• **Prohibition of Physical Cash:** In Experimental Cities, the use and possession of physical cash, such as paper money and coins, is prohibited.
+In Experimental Cities, the use and possession of physical cash, such as paper money and coins, is **prohibited.**

-## **2. Self-Sufficiency and Resource Management**
+## **3. Self-Sufficiency and Resource Management**

 • **Food Self-Sufficiency:** Because Experimental Cities places a strong emphasis on self-sufficiency in food and energy, approximately 80% of the ingredients used at Hanasaka’s community cafeteria are produced within the city; through such initiatives, the city maintains a cycle of production and consumption while keeping transportation costs low.

 • **Energy and Water Limits:** Energy and water consumption are strictly managed.
 Each individual and facility has an **annual usage limit**, and during emergencies, the city can trigger **"Emergency Power Adjustment Intervention Measures"** to cut power to non-essential infrastructure.

-• In Experimental Cities, which places a strong emphasis on self-sufficiency in food and energy, **citizens are encouraged to participate in activities such as agriculture, forestry, fisheries, and the maintenance of social infrastructure.** Even if they do not engage in such work on a regular basis, they can participate temporarily whenever they have free time.
+• **Social Contribution Activities:** In Experimental Cities, which places a strong emphasis on self-sufficiency in food and energy, **citizens are encouraged to participate in activities such as agriculture, forestry, fisheries, and the maintenance of social infrastructure.** Even if they do not engage in such work on a regular basis, they can participate temporarily whenever they have free time.
 While there is little or no monetary compensation, it was considered natural to engage in such social contribution activities from time to time, given that they were recipients of UBI.

-## **3. Urban Planning and Wealth Policy**
+## **4. Urban Planning and Wealth Policy**

 • **Land as a Public Good & Universal Leasehold:** Experimental Cities operate on the fundamental principle that land is a communal asset.
 Private ownership by individuals or corporations is strictly restricted through heavy taxation.
 Instead, the city implements a **Universal Leasehold System** designed to balance individual stability with urban flexibility.